By Denise Matthews

 It brings endless possibilities for business and Gibraltar.

 The internet has been awash with children and pets photobombing, Zoombombing, dodgy internet connections and garish memes of the new norm which have conceded empathy and humour to our days.
-On the bright side, aside from staying connected to the outside world, it has broadened the potential for unlimited participation which comes with endless possibilities for business and Gibraltar.
+On the bright side, aside from staying connected to the outside world, wired and wireless network solutions have broadened the potential for unlimited participation which comes with endless possibilities for businesses.

 The acceleration to embrace tech solutions and apps began with remote work and online education offered from the best online learning platforms during April too.
 Fully embracing this adoption in business always raised the question of delivery from employees and teams but in the present scenario need overtook these.
 Zoom video communications topped the worldwide charts for mobile application downloads in April, and the market value soared to $42bn – more than eight times the market capitalization of Consolidated Airlines Group, the owner of British Airways.